-Place the DIGITAL CAMERA Solution Disk in the computer's CD-ROM drive.

-Click [Easy Installation] and follow the onscreen instructions to proceed with the installation.

-Remove the CD-ROM when your desktop screen appears.
+- Place the DIGITAL CAMERA Solution Disk in the computer's CD-ROM drive.
+Begin installation. - Install the software. - Click [Easy Installation] and follow the onscreen instructions to proceed with the installation. - When the install finishes, click [Restart] or [Finish]. - Remove the CD-ROM. - Remove the CD-ROM when your desktop screen appears.